Lab-Lab-Lab/Expert-User-Interfaces-for-Domain-Specialist-Access-to-Algorithmic-Solutions/README.md

 ## UX Considerations
 1. how to present variables/weights/formulae to the ProblemHaver
-  2. are they zero sum
+  2. should weights add up to some value?
-  3. will person choose values that aren't important to base 10
+  3. should weights be values that aren't important to base 10?
 4. show multiple every time
 5. Tinder thing
 6. permit fixing partial solution